 Do you suspect you’re a victim OurTime dating scams?
-Maybe you want to join the site, but wonder if scammers make it too risky?
+Maybe you want to join the site to find online love, but wonder if scammers make it too risky?
 Perhaps you’ve lent money to someone you haven’t met in person and want to determine if they’re a con artist.
 The OurTime dating service provides matches and dating for adults age 50+.

-Though OurTime caters to people who have just turned 50, it is often old seniors who feel ‘aged out’ from dating apps like Tinder, Bumble, or PlentyofFish.
-According to the site, OurTime “honors the freedom, wisdom and appreciation for life that only comes with time.”
-What scammers and con artist hear is that the 50+ market is a prime target for their crimes.
-Not only are daters age 50+ more financially secure, they might be lonely and respond well to flattery.
+Though OurTime caters to people who have just turned 50, like Match.com, it is often old seniors who feel ‘aged out’ from dating apps like Tinder, Bumble, or PlentyofFish.
+According to the site, OurTime “honors the freedom, wisdom, and appreciation for life that only comes with time.”
+What scammers and con artists hear is that the 50+ market is a prime target for their crimes.
+Not only are daters age 50+ more financially secure, but they might also be lonely and respond well to flattery.